 - 2012 – “The Effect of Early Geriatric Exposure upon Career Development and Subspecialty Selection Among Physician Assistant Students,” Lori Swanchak

 - 2011 – “Physician Assistants—One Less Doctor(ate) in the House,” Bettie Coplan; James Meyer

-The nomination cycle for this award is now closed.
-The deadline was May 12, 2021.
+The nomination cycle for this award closed on May 17, 2022.

-Articles will be evaluated in two or more of the following areas:
+Articles will be evaluated in all four of the following areas and must demonstrate substantial contributions to PA education in a minimum of two of the following areas: